 Engineering Specifications and Constraints

-Due to the fact that this project is a part of a competition, we have to adhere to a certain set of rules in order to ensure that we can maximize our score and more importantly, avoid disqualification.
+Because this project is a part of a competition, we have to adhere to a certain set of rules in order to ensure that we can maximize our score and more importantly, avoid disqualification.
 According to the competition rules, our machine must be able to navigate a track that is 18” in width and must be able to fit through a tunnel that is 12” in height.
 Our robot must be made with these measurements in mind or else points will deducted for each time that we make contact with one of the walls.
 As for the speed and power of the motors, it must be able to carry our robot over a bridge with 30 degree inclines.
 The motors that we choose must be chosen with a balance of speed and maneuverability in mind.
 Although choosing the fastest motors may sound ideal, it would leave us unable to maneuver the robot through the course without hitting the walls.
 In addition, the robot must be controlled strictly via a Wi-Fi internet connection from a distance of at least 50 miles.
 At most, two connections to the provided access point will be allowed, which will allow us only one connection for control purposes, since the other connection will most likely be used for a video feed.
 Finally, the control communications must be two way.
 In other words, the robot has to communicate with the user in addition to the user communicating with the machine.

 For our project, we have designed our robot in order to explicitly abide by these constraints.
 Our robot is currently designed with measurements of 10” by 8” by 7” in order to provide maneuverability through the course in addition to providing enough room to fit our various components.
 Our motors were chosen in order to provide a torque of at least 80 oz-in. so that our projected load of 4 kg. can be transported over the 30 degree incline.
 In addition, our motors were chosen in order to attain an RPM of at least 115 which, for a wheel radius of 1”, translates into a speed of roughly 1 ft./sec.
 Calculations for the torque can be seen in the appendix.